Seaman in Adams County, Ohio — The American Midwest (Great Lakes)

 Regarding Seaman.
 The Will Rogers mentioned on this marker is not the actor and humorist Will Rogers of Oklahoma.
 This Will Rogers, an African American, used a balloon to get several hundred feet in the air and would parachute safely back to earth, making him a popular attraction at fairs and holiday events.

 Credits.
 This page was last revised on August 9, 2018.
-This page originally submitted on September 11, 2017, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 122 times since then and 3 times this year.
+It was originally submitted on September 11, 2017, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 211 times since then and 39 times this year.
 Photos: 1, 2, 3, 4. submitted on September 11, 2017, by Mark Hilton of Montgomery, Alabama.